 As part of the Homeless Initiative Strategies, Public Works has completed construction of four Restorative Care Village (RCV) projects at the Los Angeles General Medical Center (formerly LAC+USC Medical Center) in Los Angeles, Rancho Los Amigos National Rehabilitation Center in Downey, Olive View Medical Center in Sylmar, and the Behavioral Health Center at the Martin Luther King, Jr. Medical Center.
 Together, these projects provide a total of 434 transitional housing beds to assist patients with medical, mental health, and substance use disorders.
 Public Works has completed design-builder solicitation for subsequent phases of the RCV at Los Angeles General Medical Center, which will provide 32 residential withdrawal management beds and 96 subacute mental health beds.
-A feasibility study was completed to construct an RCV at the Harbor-UCLA Medical Center, which recommends an additional 64 transitional beds.

-500 total active projects with a project value of approximately \$5.7 billion
+A feasibility study was completed for a RCV at the Harbor-UCLA Medical Center, which recommends an additional 64 transitional beds.
+530 total active capital and infrastructure projects with a project value of approximately \$6.3 billion

 Relative to the Los Angeles County Shelter Crisis Declaration, Public Works, in association with the Board of Supervisors and Chief Executive Office, is also embarking on fast tracking projects to create new homeless shelters and safe parking sites throughout the County.
 From 2019 to 2020, 5 interim housing projects were completed to house up to 240 residents.
 In response to the COVID-19 pandemic, the Hilda L. Solis Interim Housing Project was completed in six months and began operations in April 2021 providing housing for 232 residents on a four-acre site with each bedroom unit having its own private bathroom and kitchenette.
 At Rancho Los Amigos National Rehabilitation Center, Buildings 601 and 602 have been repurposed to provide 78 beds for interim housing.
-The Glenchur Building Interim Housing Expansion at the Old High Desert Hospital has provided 48 beds for winter of 2023 and will provide up to 22 additional beds by fall of 2024.
+The Glenchur Building Interim Housing Expansion at the Old High Desert Hospital has provided 70 beds.
 Additional interim projects in progress can provide up to 800 additional new beds and safe parking for up to 100 vehicles and recreational vehicles.
 Public Works also continues to support the Chief Executive Office with jurisdictional approval assistance and design and construction monitoring for Project Homekeys 1.0, 2.0, and 3.0, where the California Department of Housing and Community Development has funded County partnerships with local nonprofit organizations to acquire and convert motels into interim housing and permanent supportive housing for Los Angeles County residents experiencing homelessness.
-Project Homekey has delivered nearly 600 units to date, with another 1,475 units currently in development.
+Project Homekey has delivered nearly 700 units to date, with another 1,400 units currently in development.